-Energy cost savings and coincidental benefits associated with using exterior cool air at this level can be substantial, this can also be controlled with your cellar cooler so if its cold outside the free air unit is used and when too warm the cellar cooler switches on..Saves ££s in running costs.
-Free cooling units could operate for 6 months of the year saving hundreds of pounds in running costs and a large reduction in C02 emissions.
+Energy cost savings and coincidental benefits associated with using exterior cool air at this level can be substantial, this can also be controlled with your cellar cooler so if its cold outside the free air unit is used and when too warm the cellar cooler switches on, saves money in running costs.
+Free cooling units could operate for 6 months of the year saving hundreds of pounds in running costs and a large reduction in Co2 emissions.

-Uses a flexible duct (150mm) to connect to outdoors so best suited to above ground cellars for ease of ducting run.
+Uses a flexible duct (150mm) to connect to outdoors so best suited to above ground cellars for ease of ducting run to outdoor wall

 Size of Qualitair Eco Beer Cooler is 380mm high x 352mm wide x 352mm deep so is quite small and unobtrusive in your cellar.